• Skip to primary navigation

 Instructions

-Tenderize pork loin center cuts on both sides using the back of a knife and transfer to a large bowl.
-Add marinade ingredients to the pork and mix well.
-Cover pork with a lid or plastic wrap and marinate for at least 30 minutes or overnight for best results.
+Tenderize the pork loin center-cuts on by lightly scoring both sides in a diamond pattern or use a meat mallet and pound the pork, but don't pound it too thin.
+Then transfer to a large mixing bowl and add the marinade ingredients as listed above and mix well.
+Cover and marinate for at least 30 minutes or overnight for best results.

-1. Tenderize pork loin center cuts on both sides using the back of a knife and transfer to a large bowl.
-Add marinade ingredients to the pork and mix well.
-Cover pork with a lid or plastic wrap and marinate for at least 30 minutes or overnight for best results.
+1. Tenderize the pork loin center cuts by lightly scoring both sides in a diamond pattern, or use a meat mallet and pound the pork.
+Do not pound it too thin.
+Then transfer to a large mixing bowl, add the marinade ingredients as listed above, and mix well.
+Cover and marinate for at least 30 minutes or overnight for best results.

 Heat vegetable oil in a large non-stick pan on medium heat.
-Fry pork chops in small batches with some of the marinade and do not over crowd the pan.
+Pan fry the pork in small batches with some of the marinade, to avoid overcrowding the pan.

-1. Heat vegetable oil in a large non-stick pan on medium heat.
-Fry pork chops in small batches with some of the marinade and do not over crowd the pan.
+1. Heat vegetable oil in a large nonstick pan on medium heat.
+Pan fry the pork in small batches with some of the marinade to avoid overcrowding the pan.

 Pairing Suggestions